partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Barley......
 Barley.......

+## Game: The Final Countdown!

 Shall we explain how to play?

 - 👉Yes! explain
 - I know, I'm good

 Barley is trying desperately to save you!
 Momo, you have to cheer him on!
-To cheer, tap the [A button] repeatedly, as fast as you can!
+To cheer, tap the A button repeatedly, as fast as you can!
 You can do it, Momo-chan!

 Momo: Please, you can do it, Barley!